 This is Why Most CEU Courses Fail

-See the difference?
-What’s the reason?
+What’s the reason for failure?
 Not telling your reader will create mystique and a need for them to know what “this” is.
-Here’s another one:
+Here’s another copywriting example:

 Create Dozens of Facebook & Instagram Photo Books with the Blurb WordPress Plugin